Wireless Broadcast Gossip for Decentralized Drone Swarms: Success Probability, Contraction, and Optimal Aloha: System Model

+The PPP assumption is used here as a tractable baseline for irregular deployments rather than as a literal model of formation-controlled swarms.
+Likewise, the large-window formulation neglects finite-area boundary effects.

-\textbf{Broadcast neighborhood:} Time is slotted.
-In each slot, drone $i$ broadcasts with probability $p$ independently (slotted Aloha).
-Let $\mathcal{T}(t)\subseteq\mathcal{V}$ denote the set of transmitters at slot $t$; under PPP, $\mathcal{T}(t)$ is a $p$-thinning of $\mathcal{V}$.
-Drones are half-duplex: a drone can receive only if it is not transmitting.
-Each drone $i$ considers neighbors within range $R$:
+\textbf{Broadcast neighborhood and slotted access:} Time is slotted.
+In each slot, drone \(i\) transmits independently with probability \(p\) according to slotted Aloha.
+Let \(\mathcal{T}(t)\subseteq\mathcal{V}\) denote the set of transmitters at slot \(t\).
+Under the PPP baseline, \(\mathcal{T}(t)\) is a \(p\)-thinning of \(\mathcal{V}\).
+Drones are half-duplex, so a transmitting node cannot receive in the same slot.
+Each drone \(i\) considers neighbors within range \(R\):

+The analysis adopts a quasi-static snapshot viewpoint: geometry is treated as approximately constant over the short time window used to characterize one-step and short-horizon contraction.
+This is most appropriate when the typical displacement per slot satisfies

+where \(v\) is a representative speed and \(\Delta t\) is the slot duration.
+For example, if \(R\) is on the order of tens of meters and \(\Delta t\) is in the millisecond range, then the per-slot displacement can remain small enough for the geometry to be effectively frozen over short control windows.
+Accordingly, the present model is intended for short-horizon contraction rather than long-horizon mobility-dominated evolution.
+For a horizon of \(T\) slots, a conservative order-of-magnitude validity condition is

+or, more generally, that the neighbor set and the dominant interferers do not change drastically over the contraction window.
+Longer horizons may therefore be interpreted as a sequence of piecewise quasi-static blocks, to which the present analysis applies locally rather than globally over the entire run.